Cystic Fibrosis Therapy: Natural Self-OxygenationBy Dr. Artour Rakhimov, Alternative Health Educator and Author

 Now we can provide the answer to this seemingly difficult question.
 Main symptoms of cystic fibrosis develop in genetically predisposed people, but only in conditions of alveolar pulmonary hyperventilation.
 Patients with cystic fibrosis are well aware that they have breathing problems, especially during exercise.
 This also testifies that there is a single cause of cystic fibrosis ...

 The DIY Pulmonary Test that Defines Prognosis and Life Expectancy in CF

 Practical observations of Buteyko breathing practitioners have found that stages and symptoms in cystic fibrosis relate the DIY body oxygenation test.
-This simple DIY test is called the Control Pause and there are specific zones that allows to predict the clinical picture, typical symptoms, stages and cystic fibrosis life expectancy.
+This simple DIY test is called the Control Pause and there are specific zones that allow predicting the clinical picture, typical symptoms, stages and cystic fibrosis life expectancy.